tarmac/rn-boiler-ts/README.md

 #### iOS

-You must open up the project in Xcode (CocoaPods version `*.xcworkspace`), select the correct scheme (95% of the time it’s Dev), press play.
+You must run a clean version from XCode.

 ### Contribute